 PLANT-BASED NUTRITION FOR WOMEN WANTING TO FEEL BETTER FROM THE INSIDE OUT

-- You’re not “feeling right” and unsure as to which foods will help you feel like yourself again
+- You’re not “feeling right” and are unsure how to feel like yourself again

 - You want to lose those extra pounds and have tried countless diets but nothing has worked

 - You’re extremely busy and don’t have the time to cook elaborate meals

 I understand, I’ve been there too…and I’m here to help.

 I believe that through a plant-based diet, you can regain your “old self” and enjoy a healthier version of you without the stress.

 Hi, I’m Mary Ellen, a functional medicine and plant-based nutritionist helping women to start feeling more like themselves again.

 I know what it’s like dealing with the stress of feeling unwell, trying and failing at diets, and struggling to figure out a plan to feel better.
 I’m here to guide you in your wellness journey.